By: Craig McLellan, CEO, ThinkOn

 Protecting Canada: the bad actors lurking around the corner

 Foreign-owned CSPs may store encryption keys or metadata in offshore markets.
-If a non-Canadian is managing infrastructure—or has access to encryption keys or another tool that limits the ability to apply Canadian privacy policies or data control policies to operations—then the data is not sovereign.
+If a non-Canadian is managing infrastructure or has access to encryption keys or other tools that limit the ability to apply Canadian privacy policies or data control policies to operations, then the data is not sovereign.

 Keeping Canada safe